CharlesLiu7/Pebble-Game/README.md

 The code is implemented strictly according to the algorithm provided in the paper.
 It is recommended to use [`pebbleGameClass.py`](./pebbleGameClass.py), the initial input is edges of a graph.
 If you need to input the adjacency table of a graph, you can refer to [`pebbleGame.py`](./pebbleGame.py).

+TODO:
+- [ ] Undo the `rearrange pebbles` process but not copy the whole graph

 MIT License